tychonievich/cs2102/markdown/structures.md

 In computing it is somewhat more common to use the term "sequence" when all of the elements are taken from the same [set] and "tuple" when they are taken from different sets.
 However, this tradition is not universally observed.
+We use both terms interchangeably in this course.

 The number of elements of a sequence is called the sequence's **length**.
+A sequence with length 1 is sometimes called a **singleton sequence**.

 :::example
 The sequence $(2,1,0,2)$ has length 4.